Skip to main content

 The problem

 Data contracts shouldn’t be click-through.
-But for most teams, they are: a YAML file nobody reads, a SLA nobody enforces, a classification flag nobody honors.
+But for most teams, they are: a YAML file nobody reads, an SLA nobody enforces, a classification flag nobody honors.
 The catalog tool says “owner: unknown”.
-The AI assistant queries restricted data because nothing gates it.
-The compliance audit happens once a year and nobody remembers what was decided in March.
+The audit ran in March but nobody can find the file.
+The migration to the new platform drags every legacy decision with it because no one had a way to say drop this one.

 The thesis

 Make the contract operational.
 Make ownership mandatory.
-Make AI policy enforceable, not advisory.
-Make compliance a generator, not a project.
+Make the authoring path fail-closed where it matters.
+Make every action auditable from the start.
+Make migration a workflow rather than a slide deck.
 Do all of it in open source so any team can adopt it.

 What we do that others don’t

 Every contract names a real human.
 Every schema property names a classification.
-The platform won’t apply a contract that doesn’t.
-No more owner: unknown.
+The platform refuses what doesn’t.
+No more owner: unknown — the CLI rejects the apply, not as policy guidance, as a hard gate.

 How we compare